 Rob Moore, Executive Director of the Provincial System Support Program at the Centre for Addiction and Mental Health (CAMH), has a Master’s Degree in Social Work and over 28 years of experience in the mental health field.
 He has worked in a range of capacities: in direct service delivery; in government at Ontario’s Ministry of Health and Long-Term Care; and most recently, at CAMH, Canada’s largest mental health and addictions teaching hospital.
 At CAMH, Rob provides leadership to the Provincial System Support Program, which supports the mental health and addictions system through knowledge exchange, performance monitoring and research, and health promotion and prevention activities.
 With ten offices located across Ontario, Provincial System Support Program works collaboratively across sectors to move evidence to action to transform mental health and addictions systems in Ontario.

-Carol Lambie - Vice President
+Aimee Jaun - Vice President

-Elizabeth Price - Secretary
+Garry Laws - Secretary

 Nick Boyce - Director